chiangyaw/prisma-cloud-bootcamps/README.md

 This workshop will be mainly carried out on a Prisma Cloud demo tenant.
 Minimally, you will need a laptop with good internet connection & a reliable browser.
 The access to the Prisma Cloud demo tenant would be read-only, hence the participant will not be able to make any changes to the environment.

 To access the lab environment, you will need a credential from the lab instructor and access Prisma Cloud demo tenant [here](https://app3.prismacloud.io/login).
+Once done, you can move on to the lab [here](/01-Visibility-and-Control-Lab-Guide.md) to get started!